 Registered contractors must follow certain rules regarding contracts, payments, advertising, business practices, etc. These laws and regulations provide standards throughout the industry and provide protections for homeowners from being taken advantage of by a bad contractor.

 Yes.
 All contractors, including Construction Supervisor Licensees who are applying for a HIC Registration must pay a registration fee of $150, and a Guaranty Fund fee.
-All contractors renewing their registration must pay a renewal fee of $100.
+You must renew your registration every 2 years and pay a renewal fee of $100.